01 of 13

 09 of 13

 A return is a small piece of molding that neatly finishes off the end of a piece of quarter-round or shoe molding where it ends without turning another corner.
-(Return pieces are also found on baseboards and crown molding.)
-It is not absolutely necessary to cut a return, but it is a nice little finishing touch that makes your work look more professional since it hides the end grain that would be exposed if you cut the trim off straight on the end.
+It is not necessary to cut a return, but it is an extra finishing touch that makes your work look more professional since it hides the end grain that would be exposed if you cut the trim off straight on the end.

 10 of 13